Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

    - in addition to the currently supported scheduling possibilities for an actor at a given tick (``none``, ``triggered``, ``spontaneous``, and ``twofold``), ``instant_spontaneous`` is now supported, allowing to dynamically (i.e. during the same tick) convert a triggered tick into a twofold one, i.e. allowing to plan conditionally during the processing of the actor messages a spontaneous tick which was not anticipated and will follow immediately; this is useful for example if an arbitrary number of actor messages of a given type could be received during a tick, whereas having to perform some processing which depends on all of them simultaneously, thus needing to do so only once all have been received for sure (none can appear afterwards); an ``instant_spontaneous`` action will be executed if at least one call to the ``class_Actor:request_instant_spontaneous_action/1`` function is made during the processing of an actor message, in the context of a triggered tick

-   - now the result manager, at simulation start, sums up in traces the number, type and names of all selected result producers (ex: basic probes, virtual ones)
+   - now the result manager, at simulation start, sums up in traces the number, type and names of all selected result producers (e.g. basic probes, virtual ones)

    - simulation milestone management, both with regard to wallclock time and to simulation time, has been implemented, allowing to perform all kinds of operations then; currently: some tracking of the memory footprint of simulation agent is performed, as well as some house-keeping, garbage-collector wise